 This is another area that you’ll find receives heavy emphasis during the initial months of your training.

-There are two basic types of kick: the front kick and the roundhouse.
+There are two basic types of kicks: the front kick and the roundhouse.
 Front kicks are executed by first lifting the knee, and then your foot quickly follows to strike your opponent with the bottom of the foot.

 The roundhouse is the most powerful move that can be made in Muay Thai.
 In a roundhouse kick, begin by turning your front foot slightly.
 Then, your torso and hips move together, and your knee gets elevated so you can deliver a sweeping kick to your opponent.